Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 - Address look‑up: confirm city vs. unincorporated County; overlay flags (Coastal, ESL/steep slope, Very High Fire Hazard Severity Zone, historic 45‑year).

-- Frontage/ROW: note curb/apron/drainage interfaces; decide if ROW work or a private encroachment is needed (EMRA).
+- Frontage/ROW: note curb/apron/drainage interfaces; decide if ROW work or EMRA is needed.

 - Stormwater: fill the City/County Storm Water Requirements Applicability Checklist with your submittal.